 How to Make Pasta Sauce with Tomato Sauce

-This homemade marinara sauce recipe is simple in both ingredients and instruction.
-First, cook onion in the oil until softened and fragrant, then add the garlic and cook briefly.
+This homemade pasta sauce recipe is simple in both ingredients and instruction.
 Use a heavy pot like a Dutch oven as they conduct heat evenly and cook over lower temperatures efficiently.

 Lastly, taste the sauce.
 It has too much acidity for you, add a little sugar or neutral flavored sweetener like monk fruit.
-It's ready to serve or cool and freeze.
+It's ready to serve, refrigerate and used with 5 days, or cooled and frozen.

 Chef's tip on cooking with wine: I use the mini bottles of wine to cook with and save the full-sized bottles for dinner.
 They are great to keep in the pantry for adding a little to this marinara recipe or for deglazing a pan for a sauce, and they are inexpensive.
 The cooking rule is use one you would drink, not "cooking wines".
 Don't add it at the end.
 It needs to simmer with the sauce.